At which campus can I study this program?

 - You want to apply data analytics to make strategic decisions.

-- You want to understand how data can be used to visualize phenomena and predict different outcomes.
+- You want to understand how data can be used to visualize phenomena using AI and data science techniques.

 - You are interested in statistics, mathematics, and the social sciences, and want to combine these disciplines to understand what data is really telling us.